Frequently Asked Questions

 Lexington’s Community Choice Program provides an alternative both to Eversource’s Basic Service pricing and to other electricity supply offers in the marketplace.

-If you receive a call or a visit from someone who wants to discuss your electricity, here are three things to keep in mind:
+If you receive a call or visit from someone who wants to discuss your electricity, here are three things to keep in mind:

 If you feel a salesperson has fraudulently identified themself as working for the Town of Lexington or Eversource, please report it to the Department of Public Utilities Consumer Division 617-737-2836, or DPUConsumer.Complaints@state.ma.us.